 Soft-tissue injuries can happen suddenly (acute) or occur over time (chronic) and can affect every area of the body.

 - Whiplash is an injury to the neck that occurs when the head is thrown forcibly forward and then backward.
 People with whiplash can experience headaches and neck pain that travels into the shoulders and arms.

 - Back injuries, also referred to as lumbar sprains and strains, occur when there is an injury to the muscles that support the lower back.
-Symptoms of back injuries include muscle spasm, pain, and stiffness, as well as a restricted range-of-motion.
+Symptoms of back injuries include muscle spasms, pain, and stiffness, as well as a restricted range-of-motion.

 - Neck injuries other than whiplash can involve damage to the cervical spine, including the cervical discs.
 When a disc in the cervical spine erupts, it is referred to as a herniation.
-A herniation disc can compress the spinal cord and cause significant pain.
+A herniated disc can compress the spinal cord and cause significant pain.

 - Knee injuries are common types of soft-tissue injuries and can consist of bursitis and tendinitis.
 Additionally, tears in the anterior cruciate ligament or posterior cruciate ligament are also considered to be soft-tissue injuries.

 - Foot injuries result when there is damage to the ligaments in the front of or on the side of the foot and ankle.
 These types of injuries are very common and are typically caused by trauma.